zio/zio-quill/CASSANDRA.md

 }
 ```

 Phantom requires mapping classes to lift the database model to DSL types.
 The query definition also requires special equality operators.
+The database model however adds fully type-safe schema compatible operations at compile time, meaning
+phantom will not allow you to produce invalid queries with respect to the Cassandra schema.

+As opposed to Quill and the Java Driver, phantom is schema aware, whereas the other two tools simply generate
+the correct CQL string with respect to the Scala type, but not with respect to the schema.

 **Quill**

 ```scala
 import io.getquill._